FutureProcessing/DocuHash/README.md

 * NodeJs v.8.12.0

 ## Instructions
-This PoC was fully described in the following article:
+This PoC was fully described in the following article: <soon>

-## License:
+## License
 This Proof of Concept is licensed under MIT License, we will be more than happy if you consider it as valuable.
 Feel free to contact us at blockchain@future-processing.com